proofzero/rollupid/www/content/en/blog/01-hello-world/index.md

 All that's missing is content management for data and compute!

-> Developers also enjoy benefits in the decentralized world.
-Applications don’t have any operational overhead, as the costs are shouldered by the users and the infrastructure is managed by the network.
-The is no need to create AWS accounts or spin up dedicated servers, and no need to plan for a contingency of hyperbolic growth.
-The network automatically handles many pain points, and allows the developers to largely focus on writing features and engaging users.

-- I AGREE

 ### Content is Everything

 To truly decentralize an application you also need to decentralize the application content itself.
 As we already discussed, most blockchains aren't great for this, with the exception of [Filecoin](ipns://filecoin.io/).
 That said, you can't run a blockchain on the client which is why a **peer-to-peer content delivery network** like [IPFS](ipns://ipfs.io/) is just as important.

-By backing IPFS with Filecoin you can ensure content is always available to the network and leverage the power of **content addressing** to encode any kind of content from JSON documents to sqlite databases, WASM, and more -- you pick!
-By breaking problems down to a size that can be handled by a client, this forms the idea of **bring your own opinions**.
+When backing IPFS with Filecoin all content is available through a decentralized network encoded as immutable **content addresses**.
+These addresses can pack anything from JSON documents to sqlite databases, WASM and more -- you pick!
+In doing so, you are also breaking problems down to a size that can be handled by a client at the edge where you can **"bring you own opinions"**.

-This is where an **ecosystem** can of open-source tools, frameworks and other libraries can begin to grow and flourish independently of any service.
+There is already an **ecosystem** of open-source, client-side libraries, frameworks and tools that can continue to grow and flourish independently of any service.
 For instance, the local-first work being done by [Ink and Switch](https://www.inkandswitch.com/) solving for distributed conflict resolution data types (CRDTs).

-The same content addresses can pack and fully encrypt signatures, schemas, versions and more collapsing APIs into decentralized protocol that can materialize content anywhere for **novel applications**.
+Furthermore, the same content addresses can pack and fully encrypt signatures, schemas, versions and more collapsing APIs into decentralized protocol that can materialize content anywhere for **novel applications**.
 This also has the advantage of making migrations a much simpler offline, client concern.

 ### Permissioning = Better Outcomes for Everyone